 Before the advent of winters, the injections to prevent severe conditions of cold and flu are available to be administered to elderlies, free of cost at any pharmacy.

 The government lays out various minimum subsidies for people above 60 (or 65 in some cases) like Housing benefits, carer’s allowance, heating allowance for having cheaper home heating solutions during harsh winters, cold weather payment, etc. There is almost everything covered to make life a bit easier for the people you had done so much for the country when they were able to.

 Free bus pass

-The public transport in London is efficient enough to allow an independent travel for an elderly of any age or medical condition.
+The public transport in London is efficient enough to allow independent travel for the elderly of any age or medical condition.
 The ramp that slides out of the buses made it easy for self-driven mobility vehicles to get on and off the bus.
 Plus, they get a free bus pass to travel around the town along with concession on inter-city travel.

 They may not be the future of the country, but their significant role in the past has made India glorify with pride.
 And we haven’t thanked them enough.